List of Dexter characters: Sally Mitchell

 Sally Mitchell is married to Arthur Mitchell and is the mother of Jonah and Rebecca Mitchell.
 In "Dirty Harry" and "If I Had a Hammer" it appears she has an ideal family.
 The entire family presents as loving, a pillar of the community, church-goers, and involved in a project to build homes for the homeless.
 However, this is revealed in "Hungry Man" to be a facade; Arthur is very controlling and abusive.
-His wife, fearing her husband, perpetually puts on a cheery facade and is willing to let her daughter continue a perceived affair with Dexter as long as Arthur remains unaware.
+His wife, fearing her husband, perpetually puts on a cheery façade and is willing to let her daughter continue a perceived affair with Dexter as long as Arthur remains unaware.
 She is last seen in tears being taken out of her home by the police when they uncover that Arthur is Trinity.

 Unable to accept the reality of her husband being a veteran serial killer, Sally begins blaming her children for the loss of their lives, hoping Arthur returns to "whisk her away".
 The blame shifting impacts Rebecca significantly, leading to her suicide, which in turn leads to Jonah beating his mother to death in retribution.
-Blood-splatter indicates that the murderer was someone of Trinity's height, making people believe that Trinity had found killed them when, in reality, Jonah killed his mother standing on the stairs at the same height as his father.
+Blood-splatter indicates that the murderer was someone of Trinity's height, making people believe that Trinity had found and killed them when, in reality, Jonah killed his mother standing on the stairs at the same height as his father.